 Who Shouldn’t Buy NuTru Vegan Omega-3

-- Folks who want a higher dose of omega-3; there are only 450 milligrams per dose, which is more than most competing vegan products, but not as high as most fish oils.
+- For folks who want a higher dose of omega-3.
+There are only 450 milligrams per dose, which is more than most competing vegan products but not as high as most fish oils.

 Best Green Lipped Mussel Supplement

 If you’ve spent hours combing the internet for the best omega-3 supplements, then there’s a good chance you’ve come across green lipped mussel.
 If you haven’t, it’s worth knowing about its potential advantages.

 Swanson Green Lipped Mussel

 Many prefer green lipped mussel oil because it’s’s seen as more sustainable, and it usually contains a rare kind of omega-3 called eicosapentaenoic acid or ETA, which may help with inflammation (1).
 Swanson grinds up the animal, freeze-drys it on-site to preserve freshness, and then sends its supplement out to be third-party tested and made following FDA and FTC guidelines.
 It’s important to note that Green Lipped Mussel does produce a strong smell and doesn’t quantify an actual omega-3 dose, which some may find, ahem, fishy.

 Third party tested, freeze dried onsite to preserve freshness and a source of the rare Omega-3 called eicosapentaenoic acid, Swanson's Green Lipped Mussel Oil topped this category of Omega-3.

 - The extra omega-3 fatty acid ETA may alleviate inflammation.

 - People who value third party testing of their supplements.